TN 10 (04-24)

 EXAMPLE – Incorrect PIA Established on NH’s Life Claim – Now Children’s Benefits are Converted from Life Benefits to Survivor’s Benefits - The same information in GN 04030.070B.5.a. regarding PIC “A” applies in this example.

 The NH adopted two grandchildren in 01/1992.
-The children subsequently became entitled on his record in 01/1992.
+The children subsequently became entitled on the NH's record in 01/1992.
 When the NH died in 10/1994, their benefits were automatically converted to survivor’s benefits.
-When the CA reviewed this case in 12/1995, he noticed the incorrect computation used in establishing the PIA because of the miscalculation with the military service.
+When the CA reviewed this case in 12/1995, they noticed the incorrect computation used in establishing the PIA because of the miscalculation with the military service.

 • Question – Can we reopen and revise the 01/92 determination since the error is discovered within four years of the date of the children’s’ initial award notices?